 Prince continues his streak of exceptional 12″ remixes and B-sides for the Around the World In a Day era.
-For the first time, all of the North American singles not only received previously unreleased B-sides but extended versions of both A and B-sides for the 12″ singles.
+For the first time, all North American singles received previously unreleased B-sides and extended versions of both A and B-sides for the 12″ singles.
 The Purple Rain era may have had superb B-sides, but only “Let’s Go Crazy” added anything unavailable elsewhere for the A-sides.
 This makes each side of the ATWIAD 12″ singles a mandatory listen.

 Raspberry Beret (New Mix) – “Raspberry Beret” gets the first extended version treatment as the album’s opening single in North America, while Europe got “Paisley Park.”
 It keeps the opening guitar riff and Prince’s infamously out of nowhere cough that could also be heard in the music video.
 The song’s primary structure remains similar to the LP/7″ single until it finishes with a couple of additional instrumental minutes.
 It’s a nice version to have if you’re nostalgic for the music video aspects, but otherwise, it’s not significantly better.
 This version can also be found on His Majesty’s Pop Life compilation from the mid-80s.

 She’s Always In My Hair (7” and 12”) – A sometimes sweet, sometimes offensive apology song from Prince to Jill Jones.
 Jill was Prince’s protégé/confidante/lover throughout the ’80s who had a killer set of pipes and a strong personality.
-Prince counters nice sentiments (“Whenever my hopes and dreams are aimed in the wrong direction.
+Prince counters lovely sentiments (“Whenever my hopes and dreams are aimed in the wrong direction.
 She’s always there.
-Tellin’ me how much she cares.”) with head scratchingly tone-deaf musings about their relationship (“Maybe I’ll marry her.
+Tellin’ me how much she cares.”) with head-scratchingly tone-deaf musings about their relationship (“Maybe I’ll marry her.
 Maybe I won’t.
 Maybe I will not”).
-Music-wise, the song is a mid-tempo, guitar and synth-funk banger initially written back in 1983.
+Music-wise, the song is a mid-tempo, guitar, and synth-funk banger initially written back in 1983.
 It’s a fan favorite for a good reason.
-The extended 12” version just keeps the vibe going a few additional minutes, not unlike the “Raspberry Beret (New Mix)”.
+The extended 12″ version just keeps the vibe going a few additional minutes, not unlike the “Raspberry Beret (New Mix).”

 Hello (7” and 12” Fresh Dance Mix) – Also known as the let me set the record straight about the “We Are the World” incident, this track is musically bouncy while diving into some serious and seriously defensive subject matter.
 Prince tries to justify declining participation in “We Are the World” by offering an entirely new composition for the USA for Africa project (“4 the Tears In Your Eyes”).
-He also discusses his issues with the press and paparazzi, as well as railing against the culture of fame.
+He also discusses his issues with the press and paparazzi and railing against the culture of fame.
 Keep in mind; the celebrity news cycle has advanced tremendously since 1985 with the internet and cell phone cameras, so this still feels like a relevant topic in the 21st century.
-The 12” Fresh Dance Mix has a funky guitar intro before diving into the song as it is most commonly heard on the 7” and B-sides collection that Prince released in 1993.
+The 12″ Fresh Dance Mix has a funky guitar intro before diving into the song as it is most commonly heard on the 7″ and B-sides collection that Prince released in 1993.
 This extended guitar work continues later in the music as well, right before Prince adds new lyrics, sung in a stilted, odd cadence (“Because I am not like others.
 I’m unique in the respect I’m not U”).
-Highly recommended for these added musical elements and new lyrics alone.
+The song is highly recommended for these added musical elements and new lyrics alone.